Rotating detonation engine: Purdue University

+D-propulse

+India-based defence start-up D-Propulse announced the successful demonstration of a 5 kN-class rotating detonation engine (RDE) at a Defence Research and Development Organisation facility in Hyderabad.

 University of Central Florida

 In May 2020, a team of engineering researchers affiliated with the US Air Force claimed to have developed a highly experimental working model rotating detonation engine capable of producing 200 lbf of thrust operating on a hydrogen/oxygen fuel mix.

 In 2021 the group demonstrated an oblique detonation wave engine with a ramp angle of 30 degrees.

 JAXA

 On July 26, 2021 (UTC), Japan Aerospace Exploration Agency (JAXA) succeeded in testing the RDE in space for the first time in the world by launching the S-520-31 sounding rocket equipped with a 500 N class RDE in the second stage.
 The engine used gaseous methane and oxygen as propellants, generating an average thrust of 518 N and delivering 290 seconds of specific impulse.
 Rotating combustion also created a torque of 0.26 N·m, so a S-shaped pulse detonation engine was used to reduce the spin of the stage.

 S-520-34 launched on November 14, 2024, experimented successfully with a liquid ethanol / N_{2}O propellant.